jack-tz/Sysdig-AWS-Privesc-Reproduction/README.md

 - AWS CLI v2 (`aws configure` with admin credentials, region `us-east-1`)
 - Terraform ≥ 1.5
 - `jq` (for parsing the attack response)
+- Docker or Podman (for Neo4j, used by Cartography)
+- Python 3.11 or 3.12 (Python 3.14 is incompatible with Cartography's asyncio code)

 ## Setup